antinolabsdev/Cronovo-Android-SDK/README.md

 3. Monthly
 4. All Time
 ```
-cardiacEfficiency(forTime: Duration)
+getCardiacEfficiency(Cronovo.TimePeriod.DAILY/Weekly,Context)
 ```
 - The input will be the duration for the cardiac efficiency (.Daily, .Weekly, .Monthly, .All Time).
 - The output will be in a string format.
 ### Resting Heart Rate
 - This will return the average heart rate of 1minute.
 ```
-getRestingHeartRate()
+getRestingHeartRate(Context)
 ```
-- The output will be in a string format.
+- The output will be in a double format.
 ### Heart Rate Recovery
 - This method can be used to calculate the recovery rate of a person over a given period.
 - This method can be used to calculate the results over a period of 30sec, 60secs or 120secs.
 ```
-heartRateRecovery(forTime: RecoveryTime)
+getHeartRateRecovery(Cronovo.RecoveryTime.SIXTYSEC/THIRTYSEC,this/ctx)
 ```
-- The input will be the recovery time (.ThirtySec, .SixtySec, .OneTwentySec).
+- The input will be the recovery time (.SIXTYSEC, .THIRTYSEC, .ONETWENTYSEC).
-- The output will be in a string format.
+- The output will be in a double format.
 ### Heart Rate Zone
 - This method can be used to get the range of heartbeats for the different zones.
 - There are five heart rate zones.